 UCD is the only college to offer this Bachelor of Veterinary Medicine (MVB) degree, offering a qualification that is essential if you wish to work in Ireland as a vet.

-This is a Restricted Entry course from 2017 - students must have two weeks/60 hours practical experience with animals in such settings as farms, veterinary practices and animal shelters.
+NOTE: This is a Restricted Entry course from 2017.
+Students must now have two weeks/60 hours practical experience with animals in such settings as farms, veterinary practices and animal shelters.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.

 Students are encouraged to take their practical work placements abroad.